 The time of occurrence of various reference events is the basis for the definitions of the speed of service parameters listed above.
 In this Recommendation and in Recommendation X.139, times are specified with respect to exit and entry events relative to the test equipment.
-Thus the time of occurrence of an entry event into such a DTE is the time at which the last bit of the closing flag of the layer two frame carrying the packet enters the DTE from a circuit section and the time of occurrence of an exit event from such a DTE is the time at which the first bit of the address field of the layer two frame carrying the packet enters the DTE.
+Thus, the time of occurrence of an entry event into such a DTE is the time at which the last bit of the closing flag of the layer two frame carrying the packet enters the DTE from a circuit section and the time of occurrence of an exit event from such a DTE is the time at which the first bit of the address field of the layer two frame carrying the packet enters the circuit section from the DTE.

-Comprehensive lists of X.25/X.75 packet layer reference events are given in Tables 1/X.134 and 2/X.134, and the definition of a packet layer reference event is given in Recommendation X.134, § 3.
+Comprehensive lists of X.25 and X.75 packet layer reference events are given in Tables 1/X.134 and 2/X.134, and the definition of a packet-layer reference event is given in clause 3/X.134.